Security Audit

 Avoid the issue of making a bugged smart contract by making sure they can be upgraded using proxies or pausable functions.

-1. Function default
+Function default

 Functions are visible by default, therefore, meaning everyone can execute them.

-Always make sure that function visibility is well defined and stated clearly to avoid any trouble.
+Always make sure that function visibility is well-defined and stated clearly to avoid any trouble.

 Also read: Blockchain Security Issues – A Complete Guide

-How can Smart Contracts be secured?
+How Can Smart Contracts be Secured?

 One of the main reasons behind organizations using smart contracts technology is its strong security posture.
 It acts as a lawyer (with an agreement) between two parties involved in a transaction.